+A friend is someone with whom we have been in quarantine together.
 A friend is someone with whom you have travelled together.
+Just as mothers and fathers and children have travelled together.
 Just as Jesus travelled with his disciples, so God wants to travel with us.
 It is when we journey with God, when we are honest and truthful with God, when we share our pain and suffering with God, when we share our joy with God, that we become friends with God.
 And I believe that is God's desire, too: to be our friend, to travel with us.